cburyta/pouroverllc-website/_posts/2019/2019-05-26-aws-lambda-invocation.md

 ---
 layout: post
-title: "Lambda Functions: What persists between invocations?"
+title: "AWS Lambda Functions: Cross-invocation state"
 date:  2019-5-25 05:00
 category: development
 tags: notes
 ---

-# Lambda Functions: What persists between invocations?

-AWS Lambdas Functins are great because they let you create online services and processes without the complexity of a web server.
+AWS Lambdas Functions are great because they let you create online services and processes without the complexity of a web server.
 It's simple to create issolated functions that are self contained.

-However, even though the complexity is abstracted away there are still some important concepts to understand regarding what goes on behind the scenes.
+However, even though the complexity gets abstracted away there are still some important concepts to understand regarding what goes on behind the scenes.

-One such behaviour is that though it's not obvious, there is some persistance between separate invocations of the same Lambda function.
+One such behaviour is that though it's not obvious, there is some persistence between separate invocations of the same Lambda function.

-## Lifecycle of a Lambda Invocacion
+## Lifecycle of a Lambda Invocation

 What exactly happens when a function runs?
 Per the [AWS Docs](https://docs.aws.amazon.com/lambda/latest/dg/running-lambda-code.html)...